revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> The main point to use the normalization forms in table data is to eliminate repetition of data from it.
-So one thing we can say that it will guarantees the duplicate free data in the table.
-But achiving full normalization can affects negitively in the performance.
+> The main point to use the normalization forms in table data is to eliminate the repetition of data from it.
+So one thing we can do is say that it will guarantees the duplicate free data in the table.
+But achieving full normalization, it negatively affects the performance.

 </details>